 The Shrine, by John William Waterhouse

 Several years just after we were married, my husband and I were driving through the night in Florida.
-I was asleep in the back of our converted van but was awakened out of a sound sleep by the most amazing, delicious fragrance.
-We couldn’t see the source because it was still dark, but it enveloped us.This heady fragrance enticed (that is the only word that describes it) us for miles and miles along the highway in Pinellas County, Florida, and we couldn’t stop inhaling.
+I was asleep in the back of our converted, hippie van but was awakened out of a sound sleep by the most amazing, delicious fragrance.
+We couldn’t see the source because it was still dark, but it enveloped us.This heady fragrance enticed (that is the only word that describes) us for miles and miles along the highway in Pinellas County, Florida, and we couldn’t stop inhaling.
 We were so drawn to that delightful scent, and we just had to find out what it was.
-It turned out that it was the blooming citrus groves of spring.
+We were in the heart of the blooming citrus groves of spring.

 Your Signature Fragrance

 I love fragrances.
 Of course, it is a matter of what smells good to you, but I relish the smell of spring after a rain shower.
 Bread baking.
 Horses and leather.
 Lily of the Valley.
 A clean, warm baby after a nap.
 Fresh cut herbs.
 There are many I could name, and I am sure you have your favorites.

 When we experience different smells, they can do one of two things.
 They can either make us wrinkle up our noses or delight us and make us want to sniff some more.

 “Therefore be imitators of God as dear children.
 And walk in love as Christ also has loved us, and given Himself for us an offering and a sacrifice to God for a sweet-smelling aroma.“ ~Ephesians 5:1-2